cosmo-ray/yirl/docker/README.md

 #Build YIRL

 ```
-docker run -v $PWD:/yirl yirl-build scl enable devtoolset-9 ./build/docker/make.sh
+docker run -v $PWD:/yirl yirl-build scl enable devtoolset-9 /yirl/docker/make.sh
 ```

+Notes:

-you can choose the gcc version between 8-9 by changing the devtool used
+- You can choose the gcc version between 8-9 by changing the devtool used
+- I've use Centos7 because it's old enough to be compatible with most recent distributions
+- I'm pretty bad at docker, so thoses files can still be improve greatly
+- Also I've used podman not docker to test this